 There are many examples of cooperation between species, however, one of the better examples is the relationship observed between marine ‘cleaner’ fish and their ‘clients’.
 There are many species of cleaner fish such as the wrasse from the genus Labroides, or the gobies from the genus Elacatinus.
 Such cleaner fish typically inhabit the coral reefs of the Indian, Pacific or Caribbean oceans and will clean and remove parasites from other marine fish.

-The cleaner fish set up ‘cleaning stations’ which other fish will visit to be removed of parasites, the cleaner fish will even clean predatory fish.
+The cleaner fish set up ‘cleaning stations’ which other fish like the Molly Fish will visit to be removed of parasites, the cleaner fish will even clean predatory fish.
 Nearly all cleaner fish nutrition is obtained through removal of parasites.
 The cleaning process is beneficial for both the cleaner and the client (the visiting fish species), the cleaner gets a meal and the client is removed of parasites which can decrease fitness.

 The cleaner fish is described as a parasite and the client fish described as the host.
 The relationship between this cleaner and its client is not entirely symbiotic, if the client lacks the ectoparasitic Gnathiidae species which the cleaner typically feeds on, then the cleaner fish may consume client mucus.
 Whilst consumption of Gnathiidae is beneficial to the client, consumption of mucus is not.
 As a result an interesting relationship between client and cleaner species forms.